 By altering and modernizing our inner walls and exterior sidewalks, stairs, ramps, and parking areas, we can provide a more welcoming environment for visitors and our current members, shape a more accessible space for our community to gather, ensure our church is ADA compliant, and - maybe most important - provide more space for our ever-growing ministries.

 Our Building Committee and Capital Campaign Committees, working together, have helped us move toward this renovation.
 Design professionals have drawn up architectural plans, surveys, permitting, and other necessary paperwork.
 Our fundraising effort is ongoing and you can read more about goals, expenses, and pledging support on our Giving page.

 Initial goals for the renovation were identified over a multi-year discernment process.
 The Capital Campaign Committee was tasked with raising funds sufficient to meet renovation needs.
 Once we were able to determine the ceiling on our dedicated building renovation donations, the Building Committee was tasked with bringing the architectural plans into alignment with our actual budget.

 We have already invested financial resources in site inspections, architectural plans and revisions, and permits.

 There is currently a freeze on building efforts while we revise our plans again to match projected costs and solicit bids from contractors.
-This freeze also means the community of St. Paul's has time to find our way through this season of uncertainty in the global United Methodist Church.
-When we move forward with our renovation, we will have a better understanding what any potential split in the denomination or change in congregational affiliation might mean for our membership and our ownership of St. Paul's building and real estate.
+This freeze also means the community of St. Paul's has time to find our way through this season of uncertainty in the global United Methodist Church and time of covid-19, insofar as the deadlines imposed by the county's permitting process will allow.

 - Our plans create ADA (Americans with Disabilities Act) compliant entrances into our building, including from the parking lot to the front door on Armory Avenue, and to the Fellowship Hall.
 In addition, a new elevator is proposed to directly connect the sanctuary level to the Fellowship Hall.